-Next up is soldering in the switches.
+Next up is soldering in the siwtches.
 I like putting the plate on and securing it by installing the corner switches first.

-From there, it’s just taking the time to put the switches in place and solder the pins.
-Be careful not to bend any switch pin legs as they are quite easy to break off.
-Again, don’t rush and make sure everything looks good because soldering.
+From there, it’s just a matter of taking the time to put the switches in place and solder the pins.
+Be careful not to bend the switch pin legs as they are quite easy to break off.
+Again, don’t rush and make sure everything looks good before soldering.
 I used a combination of tactile (Boba U4T) and linear (Gateron Yellow) switchesPersonally, I’m a big fan of linears but wanted to try some tactile switches.
 The feedback on keypresses is really nice but I feel they get tiring after typing for longer periods of time.
-Linear modifiers is a good compromise..
+Linear modifiers are the best though..

 Once all the switches are in, it’s time to plug it in and test them out.
 QMK Configurator is a good way to test that all the switches are working and emitting the right keycodes.
-The most likely reason for a switch to not be working is that the switch pins don’t have good contact with the PCB so you may need to resolder them.
+If any aren’t working, the most likely reason is that the switch pins aren’t properly connected to the PCB so you may need to resolder them.

-The last step is to put your case together!
+The last step is putting your case together!

 Since this will depend on the case you have, I don’t have any specific tips.
-In my case, I went with the TKRielle case which was the first time I’ve encountered a gasket mounted POM plate.
-It took me longer than I’d like to admit to figure out how to mount the PCB but I got there in the end and was pretty happy with the result.
+I went with the TKRielle case which was the first time I’ve encountered a gasket-mounted POM plate.
+It took me a minute to figure out how to mount the PCB but I got there in the end and was pretty happy with the result.

 Unfortunately, I don’t have a sound test for you but I love the thock this board has and the flex when typing.
 If you’re interested, Zestrion has a sound test of the TKRielle on YouTube: